hanabi/hanabi.github.io/docs/level_13.md

 ---
 id: level_13
-title: Level 13 - Double Bluffs
+title: Level 13 - Trash Moves
 ---

 - Level 13 strategies should only be learned if you have 220+ games of experience with the group.